Ad hoc Committee of the Director-General

 APPROXIMATE COMMITTEE SIZE: 25 delegates

-CRISIS MANAGER: audrey martin
+CRISIS MANAGER: michelle giovinazzo

 The topic will be released at the start of Committee Session I. All delegates will be given a reading period to review the background guide and prepare for debate at the start of Committee Session I. No notes will be accepted during this reading period.